JensDijkstra/Project-NAO/Design Report/DesignReport.md

 - yaw:    Φ<sub>y</sub> = atan(|Z1-Z2| / |X1-X2|)

-On the website of Aldebaran you can find all the joints of the NAO robot and how far they can bend.
+On the website of Aldebaran you can find all the joints of the NAO robot and how far they can bend. adjustments had to be made to ensure that the angles could not be higher than the angles of the robot.
+The angles were also shifted 90 degrees.

 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Design%20Report/pictures/leg%20joints.png)
+Using a python script the robots and the users joint angles can be compared.
+The program will give a score depending on how close the user is to the actual pose and if this score is over a certain threshhold you get a pass.
+If the score is lower, Blue will say what needs to be improved on your pose.
 ### 6.3 System hierarchy (Toni/Tristan)
 ### 6.4 Vision (Toni/Tristan)
 ### 6.5 Poses (Just/Jens)